tensorflow/tfx/docs/guide/custom_function_component.md

 # Custom Python function components

-Note: As of TFX 0.22, experimental support for a new Python function-based component definition style is available.

 Python function-based component definition makes it easier for you to create TFX custom components, by saving you the effort of defining a component specification class, executor class, and component interface class.
 In this